sangcu/zsupport/README.md

   + Sample site is a site that show how to use ZSupport.
 This site hosted by Openshift on https://site-supportme.rhcloud.com

 ##Contributions##
-  ZSupport is opensource platform.
+  ZSupport is free, open source platform.
 Your contribution is welcome for any case.
   + If you are developers, make a pull request.
   + If you are end user, suggest a feature is always welcome